 In the widely known “invisible gorilla” experiment, volunteers watched a video of different groups tossing a ball and were asked to count the number of times the ball was tossed.
-In a surprising turn, half the viewers failed to notice a gorilla (it was actually a man in a fake gorilla suit) walk through the group they were watching the video.
+In the middle of the video, a gorilla (it was actually a man in a fake gorilla suit) walks through the group.

-A high percentage of the volunteers who were told to follow the women’s conversation and a third of those who followed the men, didn’t hear gorilla man at all.
+A high percentage of the volunteers who were told to follow the women’s conversation and a third of those who followed the men’s conversation didn’t hear gorilla man at all.

 Look, Listen, and Learn?